 You then see a list of material.
 Clicking on a title gives more information.
 Next to the picture there are various possibilities:

 - Installed: you already have this on your device

 - Free Download: titles which can be added.
 Click on the download button and it will install.

 - Download: titles to which you are entitles - e.g. purchased earlier

 - An amount: this shows for how much the title can be purchased.
 Payment follows the standard in the store (Google or Apple).
 A different payment method is not possible.

 2. Importing from an older dvd

 For those with an older Windows dvd version of the Online Bible it is possible to import titles from the dvd to your device.
 For this it is essential that you have the Online Bible version 4.34 or higher on the Windows computer.
 It does not work with older versions (see next paragraph).
-Please note that the function to import files does have to be purchased.
-On this site you will find a detailed instruction how the process works.
-It is different for Mac and Windows.

 It is also possible to import an older dvd into Windows, so basically upgrading the software version.
 That is described in detail here: Adding content from an older DVD Having done this, the export to Android and Mac should also work.